IIP-Design/lab-tools/docs/_studies/2022/03/lint-config.md

 ## Previously Omitted Rules:

-Finally, several existing plugin rules that had been unwittingly omitted in previous versions of this configuration we added.
+Finally, several existing rules and options that had been unwittingly omitted in previous versions of this configuration were added.

 1 - [jsx-a11y/autocomplete-valid](https://github.com/jsx-eslint/eslint-plugin-jsx-a11y/blob/main/docs/rules/autocomplete-valid.md) - set to `error` to ensure that the [autocomplete attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/autocomplete) is only used with appropriate input elements. (added in v6.3.0 of eslint-plugin-jsx-a11y)